Hitting and Harvesting Pumpkins: Introduction

 \section{Introduction}

 The \emph{$c$-pumpkin} is the graph with two vertices linked by $c \geq 1$ parallel edges.
 A \emph{$c$-pumpkin-model} in a graph $G$ is a pair $\{A, B\}$ of disjoint subsets of vertices of $G$, each inducing a connected subgraph of $G$, such that there are at least $c$ edges in $G$ between $A$ and $B$.
-In this article we study the problems of covering all $c$-pumpkin-models of a given graph $G$ with few vertices, and packing as many disjoint $c$-pumpkin-models in $G$ as possible.
+In this article we study the problems of hitting all $c$-pumpkin-models of a given graph $G$ with as few vertices as possible, and packing as many disjoint $c$-pumpkin-models in $G$ as possible.
 As discussed below, these problems generalize several well-studied problems in algorithmic graph theory.
-We focus on FPT algorithms for the parameterized version of the covering problem, as well as on poly-time approximation algorithms for the optimization version of both the packing and covering problems.
+We focus on FPT algorithms for the parameterized version of the hitting problem, as well as on polynomial-time approximation algorithms for the optimization version of both the packing and hitting problems.